 Other reviews you might enjoy:

-- The Bay of Silence – movie review
+- The Drover’s Wife: The Legend of Molly Johnson – movie review

 David Edwards is the editor of The Blurb and a contributor on film and television